ghuiber/rr2/PA2_template.md

     ## [7,] "TSTM WIND"
     ```

-The 7 types of events that show up in both top 10 lists are responsible for 99% of fatalities and 98% of injuries in each top 10 list.
-This amounts to 74.22% of all recorded injuries and 85.91% of all recorded fatalities in the StormData file.
+The 7 types of events that show up in both top 10 lists, shown above, are responsible for 99% of fatalities and 98% of injuries in each top 10 list.
+This amounts to 74% of all recorded injuries and 86% of all recorded fatalities in the StormData file.